-BSI offers a suite of standards free to help businesses survive Covid-19.
+BSI releases suite of best practice standards to help businesses cope with Covid-19

 BSI, in its role as the UK national standards body, has made a suite of standards freely available to help businesses cope with the coronavirus pandemic.